Amheisern/FirstBankOfSuncoast/README.md

 Your new balance is {checkingBalance}
 if withdraw amount > balance: display sorry the withdraw amount exceeds your current Balance!
 Please type in another number
+notes

+1. should be a transaction database that calls on a transaction object

 A: